-Welcome to Copenhagen, the UNESCO World Capital of Architecture.
+Welcome to Copenhagen, the UNESCO World Capital of Architecture in 2023.

 Past and future: the Made in Denmark exhibition takes visitors on a discovery of the history of Danish architecture from the Viking age, while with a daring leap back into the past, we can discover the majestic castles, where the authenticity of the exteriors and interiors are remained unchanged over time.